Helekin/javascript-06-easy-pseudo-shop/README.md

 ## About The Project

-This repository contains a comprehensive exercise set covering section 10 of the Udemy course, "JavaScript - The Complete Guide 2023 (Beginner + Advanced)" instructed by Maximilian Schwarzmüller.
-The content is up-to-date as of July 2023.
+"This repository contains a comprehensive exercise set covering section 10 of the Udemy course, 'JavaScript - The Complete Guide 2023 (Beginner + Advanced),' instructed by Maximilian Schwarzmüller.
+The content includes topics such as Classes and Object-Oriented Programming (OOP) in JavaScript and is up-to-date as of July 2023."

 - [Udemy Instructor](https://www.udemy.com/user/maximilian-schwarzmuller/)
 - [Udemy Course](https://www.udemy.com/course/javascript-the-complete-guide-2020-beginner-advanced/)